PhD Degree Requirements and Timeline

 Committee Recommendation Form and Examination Report

 At the beginning of the semester in which you plan to take your exam, complete a Committee Recommendation Form.
 This form lists all five members of your committee and their departments.
 The Committee Recommendation Form must be submitted no later than three weeks before the exam weekend (i.e., Friday of Week 7).
 Once your chair signs the form, bring it to the Office of Graduate Studies to be signed by the DGS, who will then submit it to the Graduate College.
 The Graduate College will return an official examination report to the DGS who will keep it in your file until your defense as well as a letter from the Dean requesting formally that your committee members serve on your committee.
 The examination report MUST be present during your oral examination.
+NOTE: Students who do not complete the degree requirements within five years of passing the preliminary examination must retake the examination or petition the graduate college for an extension.

 Structure of the Examination